Biden presses to expand health insurance on uncertain congressional terrain

+Biden spoke Tuesday afternoon about his aspirations to “work quickly with the Congress to dramatically ramp up health care protections, get Americans universal coverage, lower health care costs as soon as humanly possible.”

-Biden is scheduled to speak Tuesday afternoon about his aspirations “to expand access to quality, affordable health care,” according to his transition team.
-His remarks in Wilmington, Del., are timed to be a refraction of attention already focused Tuesday on the ACA, as the Supreme Court hears oral arguments in a case challenging the health-care law.
+His remarks in Wilmington, Del., were timed to be a refraction of attention already focused on the ACA, as the Supreme Court had two hours earlier finished hearing oral arguments in a case challenging the health-care law.

+Standing in front of a blue backdrop with white letters saying, “Protect and build on the Affordable Care Act,” the president-elect vowed without details, “We’re going to build a health care system that puts you and your families first and that every American can be proud of.”

 Yet with the Senate majority in limbo until a pair of Georgia runoff elections in January, a Biden campaign official acknowledged, “I’m not going to sit here and say it’s not going to be a whole lot harder to get it done if the Republicans win those seats.”
 But the official, speaking on the condition of anonymity because the person was not authorized to discuss internal strategy publicly, said the president-elect has shown in the past that he “is quite adept at going to the Hill and getting the votes he needed.”